Frequently Asked Questions About Rhinoplasty

 The cost of rhinoplasty varies considerably according to surgeon skill, geographic area, surgical setting, and the complexity or extent of surgical treatment.
 Nasal surgery intended for the correction of breathing dysfunction is often eligible for insurance coverage, but purely cosmetic changes are never covered by any health insurance plan.
 A straightforward tip refinement is far less expensive than a complete rhinoplasty, and revision surgery is almost always more costly, especially when ear or rib cartilage grafts are required.
 The addition of septal, turbinate or sinus procedures further increases the cost of surgery, even when covered by health insurance.

 In my practice, cosmetic surgery fees are based upon the predicted length of anesthesia and the anticipated complexity of surgical treatment.
+Primary rhinoplasty starts at $12,000 and revision rhinoplasty starts at $20,000.
 For purely cosmetic patients, the facility fee, MD-administered general anesthesia fee, overnight hospitalization fee, and surgeon fee are all bundled into a single package price.
 However, health insurance is accepted and may defray some of the out-of-pocket expense for approved procedures.
 Our staff will assist eligible patients in estimating the out-of-pocket costs derived from insurance coverage such as copayments, deductibles, and other coinsurance fees.

 I recognize that surgical skill plays a key role in the quality of a rhinoplasty outcome.
 How do I select a good rhinoplasty surgeon?